dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 ## Memory Profiling {#sec:MemoryProfiling}

+[TODO]: maybe rename the section to avoid confusion.
+This section discusses how to measure memory usage and memory footprint, which is application-level memory profiling.
+But using `perf mem` is also can be called "memory profiling", so maybe I should rename this section as "Memory Usage and Footprint" or split it into two level-2-header sections.

 So far in this chapter, we have discussed a few techniques to optimize memory accesses in a particular piece of code.
 In this section, we will learn how to collect high-level information about a program's interaction with memory.
 This process is usually called *memory profiling*.
 Memory profiling helps you understand how an application uses memory over time and helps you build the right mental model of a program's behavior.
 Here are some questions it can answer:

 * What is a program's total memory consumption and how it changes over time?